wordofwarning/wordofwarning.org/current/2018-springsummer/proto-type/index.md

 ---
 # CONFIGURATION
-layout: 2017-autumnwinter
+layout: 2018-springsummer
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Two Destination Language" # the name of the artist or company
+artist: "Proto-type Theater" # the name of the artist or company
-show: "Declining Solo" # the name of the show
+show: "The Audit" # the name of the show
-artist_size: 3
+artist_size: 1
-show_size: 1
+show_size: 2
-header_image: "header_2dlflip.jpg"
+header_image: "header_auditdraft.jpg"
-season: "Two Destination Language 8|11|2017"
+season: "Proto-type 28|2|2018"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values